 There are classes that are not allowed on the platform, or are subject to higher scrutiny, because of their sensitive or potentially controversial nature.

 We do not support classes that provide medical training or medical services.
-This includes, but is not limited to, first aid, CPR, therapy, support groups, counseling, psychiatric evaluations, or evaluations for special education services.
+This includes, but is not limited to, first aid, CPR, therapy, counseling, psychiatric evaluations, or evaluations for special education services.
 We do not offer these classes on Outschool out of concern for learners’ safety and well-being.
 We recognize that many classes can touch on these subjects, so we have provided some clarifying examples below:

 - Classes offering workouts or exercise routines are allowed, but classes offering physical therapy are considered medical services.